kmaterna/MCMC_geometryinv/README.md

 * Based on my trial and error with simple functions:
 	* The priors are important.
 I get much better fits to data with uniform priors, obviously.
 	* The definition of SIGMA (your noise model) is VERY important too.
 You should know what you're doing before playing with that.
-	* If I put an inappropriatee sigma, I can get "well-converging" BAD models that don't match EITHER the prior OR the data.
+	* If I put an inappropriate sigma, I can get "well-converging" BAD models that don't match EITHER the prior OR the data.
 They can be unstable and not reproducible.
 	* If I put something appropriate for sigma, the model fits the data much better.